marvin-neumann/ansible-chrome-headless/README.md

 ## Acceptance test issues with Chrome

-- Sometimes the element cannot be clicked because it is not inside the viewport.
-   You have to scroll to the element first, then click the element.
+- If an element cannot be clicked because it is outside the viewport, you have to scroll to the element first, then click the element.
 ```
    $I->scrollTo('button.outside-viewport');
    $I->click(['css' => 'button.outside-viewport']);;
 ```
-- Date inputs fail with the `fillField` action, use the `pressKey` action instead.
+- Date input fields fail with the `fillField` action, use the `pressKey` action instead.
 ```
     # doesn't work
-    $I->fillField('#date', '2017-08-31);
+    $I->fillField('input#date', '2017-08-31);

     # use this instead
-    $I->pressKey('#date', '2017-08-31);
+    $I->pressKey('input#date', '2017-08-31);
 ```